mandi1120/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite3, time, multiprocessing, os, datetime, platform, sys
-1. Where do we set the task_duration?
+2. Where do we set the task_duration? line 34
-1. How many functions are defined?
+3. How many functions are defined?
+    7
-1. What are the function names?
+4. What are the function names? create_table, drop_table, insert_pet, process_one, process_two, process_three, recreate_database
-1. In general, what does each function do?
+5. In general, what does each function do?
+    create_table: creates a database connection, then a sql table called pets
+    drop_table: drops pets if it exists
+    insert_pet: inserts the name and breed into pets
+    process_one: inserts Ace and Buddy
+    process_two: inserts Cooper and Rabbit
+    process_three: inserts Emma and Felix
+    recreate_database: drops pets, creates pets, and prints a message
-1. Where does the execution begin?
+6. Where does the execution begin? line 132
-1. How many processes do we start?
+7. How many processes do we start?
+    3
-1. How many records does each process insert?
+8. How many records does each process insert?
+    2

 In this first run, we start 3 processes, each inserting 2 records into a shared database